 This is also a great destination for excursions on the water.
 Scalloping, fishing and customized water activities are all available through Captain Mark at Forgotten Coast Adventures.
 He knows all the best fishing holes and has great stories to entertain you!

 Choosing this area of old Florida for vacation says something about you and your personality.
-It is a place where the sand beckons sun worshippers while the juxtaposing water calls to the fishermen and the outdoor enthusiasts.
+It is a place where the sand beckons sun worshipers while the juxtaposing water calls to the fishermen and the outdoor enthusiasts.
 It is designed for the person who loves the quaintness of no stop lights and the eclectic character of multi-colored beach houses.
 It is for those who desire to please their palates with fabulous beach cuisine in quirky little restaurants.
 It is for those who enjoy an ice cream in one hand and a fishing pole in the other.
 But mostly, it is for those searching for the unique unforgettable piece of Florida gulf coast.